abdujalil-gafforov/Abdujalil-Gafforov/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Hello, I'm Abdujalil G'afforov
+# Hello, I'm Abdujalil G'opporov

 <img width="49%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg">